sushmakalvakuntla/Update-ReadMe/README.md

 Create or modify the react components in react-wood-duck/src.

-compile the code in "src" and bundle them in “dist” folder locally, run
+	npm run prepublish

-	npm run pre publish
+when you run this, it compiles the "src" code and generates the transpiled CommonJS in “dist” folder within your local machine

 ## Push to git